 In order for any teacher to master the art of pedagogy in a special education setting, it is intrinsically clear that they need to maintain a commitment to assessing student needs and providing highly individualized support for every student.

-Teachers should also work closely with fellow team members and engage in ongoing professional development to keep up with current with best practices in their field.
-This is of course an incredibly dynamic and ongoing process, but it is helpful to know that the Danielson Framework is one tools that can be used for support.
-We encourage you to continuing learning more about the framework and its practical use as a tool for instruction.
+Teachers should also work closely with fellow team members and engage in ongoing professional development to keep up with current best practices in their field.
+This is of course an incredibly dynamic and ongoing process, but it is helpful to know that the Danielson Framework is one tool that can be used for support.
+We encourage you to continue learning more about the framework and its practical use as a tool for instruction.